EddyLuten/bhreia.com/docs/adventures/blue-skies/places/madame-mollishers.md

 Morgan Mollisher is originally from [[rivoni-springs]], part of the infamous Mollisher family in charge of operating the gondolas there.
 She fled to Korban's Landing after she learned that a price was put on her head there by a rival family.

+She's very proud of the business she has built here (though with significant starting capital) and her clientele, which includes some notable local figures.

 ### Employees

 **Robin Sola:** A middle-aged female prostitute of Human descent who occasionally runs the brothel in Morgan's stead.